Rdore88/career_atlas_react/README.md

 ### To get running on your computer

 1. Clone this repo to your computer
-2. run `npm install` to make sure all dependencies are installed
+2. run `yarn install` to make sure all dependencies are installed
 3. Make sure to have all needed Env variables and accounts set up
 4. download and set up the [CareerAtlas Backend](https://github.com/Rdore88/career_atlas_node)
-5. run `npm start` to start the app
+5. run `yarn start` to start the app

 ### How to use
-Simply setup and startsearching!
+Simply setup and start searching!
 No log in or in app setup required

 ### Testing
 Coming Soon!